aniketvamanwalunj/a/README.md

 ├── malware_urls.csv         # Dataset for training the model
 ├── templates/               # HTML templates for the Flask application │   ├── index.html           # Home page for URL input
-│   └── project_details.html # Page with project information and details
 ├── model.pkl                # Pre-trained machine learning model
 ├── vectorizer.pkl           # Vectorizer used to transform URLs into features ├── label_encoder.pkl        # Label encoder for classification